-A brand new Textile Design course for 2020 through Art & Design.
+A new course started in 2020 through Art & Design.
 This refreshing new course encourages candidates to fulfil their creative ability.
 Students will have the opportunity to work with a wide range of fabrics and components used to design and create fashion and textiles products.
 They will be encouraged to develop their creativity through presentation techniques in 2D and 3D forms.
 This course is largely practical and sketchbook work with limited theory.